Surface Quality Requirements of Aluminum Castings

-The manufacturing process for creating aluminum castings can sometimes entail silicone mold release or conversion coating which spells disaster for adhesive applications like bonding, coating and sealing.
-Because of this, the surface preparation processes of these castings plays a pivotal role in the success of high-performance adhesion.
+The manufacturing process for creating aluminum castings can sometimes entail silicone mold release or conversion coating, which spells disaster for adhesive applications like bonding, coating, and sealing.
+Because of this, the surface preparation processes of these castings play a pivotal role in the success of high-performance adhesion.

 Knowing if the Surface Treatment Process Actually Works

 The as-received surface produced inconsistent contact angle variations.
-The isopropanol and hexane wipes both produced more consistent, but high contact angles.
-The isopropanol produced an average contact angle of 80° and the hexane produced an average contact angle of 85°.
-These high contact angles are consistent with silicones or flurocarbons.
-Thus, the wipes removed the upper layers of contaminants to reveal a surface consistent with silicones or flurocarbons often found in conversion coating and mold release.
+The isopropanol and hexane wipe both produced more consistent but high contact angles.
+The isopropanol produced an average contact angle of 80°, and the hexane produced an average contact angle of 85°.
+These high contact angles are consistent with silicones or fluorocarbons.
+Thus, the wipes removed the upper layers of contaminants to reveal a surface consistent with silicones or fluorocarbons often found in conversion coating and mold release.

 Without the Surface Analyst, these contaminants may have remained undisclosed.
-Surface processes differ in their requirements and tests like these emphasize how important it is that engineers who are developing new products, working with new materials, creating a new processes or have an active issue in production partner with experts in surface science and use precision tools to monitor surface quality.
+Surface processes differ in their requirements, and tests like these emphasize how important it is that engineers who are developing new products, working with new materials, creating new processes, or having an active issue in production partner with experts in surface science and use precision tools to monitor surface quality.